Reallukeisbest/french-accents/README.md

 ## In order to download this extension:

 1. Go to [the releases tab](https://github.com/Reallukeisbest/french-accents/releases/tag/Release/)
-2. Download the zip file under "assets"
+2. Scroll down and download the zip file under "assets"
 3. Go to chrome://extensions/
 ![step-2](imgs/Screenshot_1.png)
 4. Turn on Developer mode